Real-hackbard/ROT14-Crypter/README.md

 In the early 1980s, people used ROT13 in their messages on Usenet newsgroup servers.
 They did this to hide potentially offensive jokes, or to obscure an answer to a puzzle or other spoiler, or to fool less sophisticated spambots.
 ROT13 has been the subject of many jokes.

+The 1989 [International Obfuscated C Code Contest](https://en.wikipedia.org/wiki/International_Obfuscated_C_Code_Contest) (IOCCC) included an entry by Brian Westley.
+Westley's computer program can be encoded in ROT13 or reversed and still compiles correctly.
+Its operation when executed is either to perform ROT13 encoding on, or to reverse, its input.